Contents: Removal ↡ Installation ↡

 1. Installation is carried out in the reverse order of removal, taking into account the following points.

-2. Before tightening the turbocharger-to-bracket bolts, install the exhaust manifold-to-turbocharger nuts.
+2. Before tightening the turbocharger to bracket bolts, tighten the exhaust pipe to turbocharger mounting nuts.

-3. Apply a thin layer of high temperature grease to the threads and heads of the new oxidizer connecting pipe bolts, then screw in the bolts and tighten them to the specified torque.
+3. Apply a thin coat of high temperature grease to the threads and heads of the new oxidizer connecting pipe mounting bolts, then install the bolts and tighten them to the specified torque.

-4. Using clean engine oil, flush the turbocharger oil supply pipe and turbocharger oil inlet.
-Install the oil pickup pipe and tighten the connecting nuts to the required torque.
+4. Using clean engine oil, flush the oil feed pipe to the turbocharger and the oil inlet port of the turbocharger.
+Install the oil pickup pipe and tighten the union nuts to the specified torque.

-5. Connect the vacuum hoses as marked previously.
+5. Connect the vacuum hoses according to the previously made markings.